Skip to main content

 Taylor Carlson

-Breeding activity typically only lasts a few days at an individual site but can occur from late August to November, depending on rainfall amounts.
+Breeding activity typically only lasts a few days at an individual site but can occur from late August to November, depending on rainfall timing and amounts.
 After mating, the adults leave the ponds and return to underground burrows where they often remain for the rest of the year.
 A limited number of ringed salamanders have been documented as part of spring reptile and amphibian surveys.

-Carlson only recently began her study of the salamander, but has already found more adults in Oklahoma than have been scientifically documented in our state’s history.
+Carlson only recently began her study of the salamander but has already found more adults in Oklahoma than have been scientifically documented in our state’s history.

-“So far we’ve focused searches around four ponds in the region.
+“So far, we’ve focused searches around four ponds in the region.
 The weather conditions and timing of searches have been perfect.
 We’ve collected data on more than 500 individual salamanders in only a week’s time.”

 “Not many people have had the opportunity to see the migration of ringed salamanders to breeding ponds, and this is the first time a mass migration of these amphibians has been documented in Oklahoma.
 These salamanders are coming out in the middle of the night, in the middle of a rainstorm, and very few people have searched under those conditions in Oklahoma.”